LiTingWong/notes/testserver/README.md

 if you are unsure of how to set up your application, check the wiki.

-The project is a modification to the git repository https://github.com/markcallen/snssqs which use sns to publish to sqs endpoint.
+The project is a modification of the marcallen's git repository [snssqs](https://github.com/markcallen/snssqs) which use sns to publish to sqs endpoint instead of application endpoint.

+Check [here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html#publish-property) for the complete AWS sdk JavaScript doc.

 ## Prep
 Log into your AWS console and create a new user in IAM.
 Make sure you save the users credentials.